sunjay/sunjay.github.io/_drafts/mutable-iterators.md

 items after that.
 If we compile this code, we no longer get the same error we were getting before!
 The lifetimes are now correct!

-**Why is this necessary?** Before we move on to the last error we need to fix, you may be wondering why this is even necessary.
-Why can't the compiler just figure out what we mean and use the right lifetime?
-Why are we left to use this odd hack to move a field out of a struct just to put it back again?
-I am not the most qualified person to answer to those questions, so unfortunately I can't provide a very good explanation for you.
-It probably has something to do with [subtyping and variance].

 ## Using `split_first_mut`

 The final error we get when we compile the latest version of our iterator is as follows: